German court dismisses climate change challenge to Merkel | DW | 31.10.2019

 Read more: German farmers sue government over climate change failures

+The three organic farming (ökobauer) families has cited harvest losses due to drought in 2018 and apples scorched and left black amid soaring temperatures, arguing that a 2014 cabinet decision on climate was a legally binding act (Rechtsakt).

-"The plaintiffs lacked a legal basis for their complaint," the court said in its statement.
+The Berlin court, however, stated: "The plaintiffs lacked a legal basis for their complaint."

-The court, however, left open an appeal option, should the claimants decide to take their case to a higher regional court.
+The court left open an appeal option, should the claimants decide to take their case to a higher regional court.

 Instead of a 40-percent cut in carbon-dioxide emissions by 2020, 33% is estimated — in comparison to Germany's CO2 emissions in 1990.